BostonGlobe/generator-globeproject/README.md

 Put your JavaScript in `graphics/<graphic>/js/globe.graphic.js`, specifically inside the `globe.graphic` function.
 If you need to load external libraries (e.g. [D3](http://d3js.org/)):

 1. Use [Bower](http://bower.io/).
 If you're not familiar with this tool,
 2. Download the library manually.
-Place it in the `js/libs` folder.
+Place it in the `libs` folder.

 Either way, you'll now have to reference the library in `graphics/<graphic>/html/js.html`.
 For example, for D3, add `<script src='js/libs/d3/d3.js'></script>`.